 Thanks for writing to us!

-1) In case company reports Cons.
+1) In case the company reports Cons.
 PAT > Stand PAT – does the parent company owns the entire PAT and also liable for corresponding Capex?

 The consolidated PAT represents entire standalone PAT (i.e. parent company’s PAT) + the PAT of subsidiaries, JVs etc. in the proportion of the shareholding of the parent company in these entities.